techamit95ch/Courses/index.md

 ### Links In Frontend

-There Are 3 impotant links in the project
+There are many impotant links in the project

 ```markdown
 Main Fetaures